 Pop-ups are a controversial subject.
 So much so that the inventor even apologized for them.

 However, it's probably fair to say that the worst of the stigma has worn off.
-The days of playing whack-a-mole on unwanted pop-ups have come and gone, and it's now common to use them for newsletter sign-ups, and even upsell offers.
+The days of playing whack-a-mole on endlessly multiplying pop-ups have come and gone, and it's now common to use them for newsletter sign-ups, and even upsell offers.

 They've been shown to double some people’s conversion rates for lead generation (pretty amazing, right?).
-But, still pop-ups can be really obnoxious if you do them wrong.
+But, still pop-ups can be really obnoxious if you don't do them right.